adodt/dev_blog/README.md

 ![badge](https://img.shields.io/github/languages/top/yogibruce/tech-link)

 ## Description
- Tech-Link is a CMS style tech-blog site hosted on Heroku.
-It allows users to post interesting ideas and share their favorite tech news.
+The Dev Blog is a CMS style tech-blog site hosted on Heroku.
+It allows users to post interesting ideas and share their favorite tech news with others.

  ## Table of Contents
 - [Installation](#installation)